It’s Not The Call Center – It’s The Company

 So what is a business to do?
 How do we break this cycle?

 From a call center operations perspective it’s nice to think that the reason that people don’t do what you need them to do, or conform to your standards, or make good choices is simply that they don’t know enough.
-If the problem is a lack of knowledge than its easy to give a bit more training, give them a couple of tests to make sure they got it and you’re good to go.
+If the problem is a lack of knowledge than its easy to give more training, give them a couple of tests to make sure they got it and you’re good to go.

 What about those dreaded employees who constantly show up a few minutes late to their station to log in?
 Oh, that’s easy you say.
 Just let them know that being late isn’t allowed.
 Give a DP.
 Threaten to fire them if this happens.
 It tends to fix the issue.